OriHoch/ckan-cloud-operator/CONTRIBUTING.md

 * Contributions of any kind are welcome.
 * Please search for issues in this repository and [across the different CKAN Cloud repositories](https://github.com/search?q=repo%3Adatopian%2Fckan-cloud-docker+repo%3Adatopian%2Fckan-cloud-helm+repo%3Adatopian%2Fckan-cloud-cluster&type=Issues)

+## Local development

+You should follow the README section "Run ckan-cloud-operator locally"

 ## Continuous Deployment

 Travis builds and pushes a docker image on every push.